wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 **M:**&ensp;The main thing is to be free of negative emotions — desire, fear etc., the ‘six enemies’ of the mind.
 Once the mind is free of them, the rest will come easily.
 Just as cloth kept in soap water will become clean, so will the mind get purified in the stream of pure feeling.

 When you sit quiet and watch yourself, all kinds of things may come to the surface.
-Do nothing about them, don’t react to them: as they have come so will they go, by themselves.
+Do nothing about them, don’t reäct to them: as they have come so will they go, by themselves.
 All that matters is mindfulness, total awareness of oneself or,  rather, of one’s mind.

 **Q:**&ensp;By ‘oneself’ do you mean the daily self?